 Homes must prepare a "plan of care" for each resident, outlining the care requirements and levels of service offered.
 This plan must be reviewed at least every three months and adapted as the needs of the resident change.

-The Ministry of Health and Long-Term Care (MOHLTC) provides funding for Homes.
-The amount paid by residents for their Long-Term Care Home accommodation is called a "co-payment".
+The Ministry of Health and Long-Term Care (MOHLTC) provides funding for Long-Term Care (LTC) Home services.
+The amount paid by residents for their LTC Home accommodation is called a "co-payment".
+The co-payment contributes to the meal and accommodation services received by residents in LTC Homes.

-The MOHLTC sets accommodation co-payment rates.
-The following table shows resident co-payment rates effective July 1, 2012.
+The MOHLTC sets co-payment rates for accommodation.
+The following table shows resident co-payment rates effective July 1, 2013.
 The co-payment rates change from time to time (usually, annually).
 For the most up-to-date rates, contact the staff at your local Community Care Access Centre.

 Notes: Optional services (e.g. cable TV or hairdressing), can be purchased for an additional fee.
-There is no preferred accommodation surcharge for short-stay residents in the respite care or convalescent care programs.
+There is no preferred accommodation surcharge for short-stay residents in the respite care.
 Residents in the interim bed program pay the applicable long-stay program rate based on type of accommodation.

 Residents in a long-stay or interim bed with basic accommodation, who cannot afford to pay for the LTC co-payment, may be eligible to have their co-payment amount reduced.
 This is known as a rate reduction.You can learn more about the rate reduction system on this website, or talk to your local Community Care Access Centre